czdtech/fb-jf/src/content/games/om-nom-run.en.md

 <!-- i18n:section:how-to-play -->
 ### Gameplay Strategy & Walkthrough

 1.  **Master the Swipes:** The core gameplay relies on quick reflexes.
-You need to swipe left and right to switch between three lanes, swipe up to jump over low obstacles, and swipe down to slide under high ones.
+You need to `Swipe` left and right to switch between three lanes, `Swipe` up to jump over low obstacles, and `Swipe` down to slide under high ones.
 Practice timing your swipes perfectly.
 2.  **Grab Those Power-ups:** During your run, you will see special items.
 Always try to grab them!
     *   **Magnet:** Automatically collects all nearby coins for a short period.
     *   **Rocket/Jetpack:** Launches you into the air, allowing you to fly safely above all obstacles while collecting coins.